genericat/kobo-button/README.md

 You can do local development by modify `src/index.ejs`, `src/style.css`, or `src/script.js`.

-Run the start command to start the server and file watcher
+Run the start command to start the server and file watcher.
 ```bash
 npm run start
 ```